Sufiyanshah483/sufiyanshah.github.io/README.md

-This is the web devlopment project which is about the movie summarisation and a registration as an audience
+This is the web devlopment project which is about the startup Landing page